saveniukoleh/smart-fhir-api/README.md

 # SMART FHIR API

+## Production
+Production version of this app is available on: https://smart-fhir-api.vercel.app/

 ## Overview
 A simple React application that interacts with the SMART on FHIR API to manage patient records.